wrex/bunzu.doiwalters.com/src/pages/en/j-grammar.md

 ## Parts of speech

-If 文 are the "molecules" of Japanese, then
+If 文章 are the "molecules" of Japanese, then
 <ruby>品詞<rp>(</rp><rt>ひんし</rt><rp>)</rp></ruby> (parts of speech) are the atoms.

-The character 詞, by the way, means "a part of speech."
-It usually indicates that the preceding word is a _grammatical type._
+That's not a very good analogy, though.
+The character 詞 means "a part of speech."
+It's used to indicate a grammatical _type_ or _function,_ not individual instances of words.

+The characters 言 or 語 generally indicate words, sayings, or collections of words or speech, but 詞 is reserved for _types_ of words (in
+English: "parts of speech").

+Japanese has ten types broken into different three major categories.
+Here is the taxonomy:

 ![Parts of speech diagram](/images/parts-of-speech-translated.png)